 The name “Quintessential” was inspired by the book “The Fifth Discipline”.

-The Fifth Discipline: The Art and Practice of the Learning Organization by Peter Senge (a scholar at MIT) explores group problem solving and the creation of learning organisations.
+The Fifth Discipline: The Art and Practice of the Learning Organisation by Peter Senge (a scholar at MIT) explores group problem solving and the creation of learning organisations.
 It introduces five disciplines with which to develop the following three learning capabilities:

 Quintessential leverages the following five disciplines as the foundational principles for what we do and how we work with our clients.
 They are: